Acoustic modes in He I and He II in the presence of an alternating electric field: Main physical consequences

 Note that since the hybrid modes accompany always the acoustic (or thermal) one $(1,0)$, they can be considered as a ``coat'' of the acoustic (thermal) wave arising in the presence of an electric field $\textbf{E}=E_{0}\textbf{i}_{z}\sin{(k_{0}z-\omega_{0} t)}$.
 We have considered only the acoustic modes running along the field $\textbf{E}$.
 It is clear that the hybrid waves-satellites should arise also for the modes running not in the line of $\textbf{E}$.
 Most likely, the resonances also exist for them.
 The neutron passing through a liquid should create namely a ``dressed'' phonon.
 Therefore, based on the spectrum of scattered neutrons, we will find the dispersion law of dressed phonons.
 In this case, $\textbf{k}$ of a phonon should be quantized as usual, because the law of quantization is defined by boundary conditions.
 But the energy of a dressed phonon should differ from the energy of a ``bare'' one according to the formula $E^{phon}(k)=E^{phon}_{n}(k)+\alpha_{1}(k)E_{0}+\alpha_{2}(k)E_{0}^{2}+\ldots$, where $E^{phon}_{n}=c_{1}k$ is the energy of a bare phonon, and the constants $\alpha_{j}$ can be determined from a microscopic calculation.
 Such constants should be negligibly small (except for the cases where $k$ and $k_{0}$ are resonance quantities) and have no influence on the heat capacity of the system.

 Formulas (\ref{4-00}) and (\ref{4-0}) are obtained on the basis of the classical approach in Sections 2 and 3.
 The quantum formulas (\ref{4-12}) and (\ref{4-13}) yield the condition

-where $k=\pi j/L$.
+where $k=\pi j/L$ and it is assumed that $\textbf{k}$ and $\textbf{k}_{0}$ are co-directional.
 The distinction of formulas (\ref{4-00}) and (\ref{4-20}) is mainly related to the difference of the values of $u$ and $c_{1}$ (velocities of dressed and bare phonons, respectively), since the correction $u\hbar k/(Mc^{2})$ is negligible for a macroscopic body.
 According to our analysis, the value of $u$ near resonances should significantly differ from $c_{1}$.
 Nevertheless, we think that formulas (\ref{4-00}) and (\ref{4-20}) describe the same resonance.
 The difference of these formulas can be due to the fact that the classical approach in Sections 2 and 3 somewhat distorts the exact quantum solutions.